smile-soft/wchat/README.md

 }
 ```
 Parameters:
-`primary.backgroundColor` - the background color of the elements, that represents widget color schema
+- `primary.backgroundColor`: the background color of the elements, that represents widget color schema
-`primary.color` - the font color of the elemennts, that represents widget color schema
+- `primary.color`: the font color of the elemennts, that represents widget color schema
-`intro.backgroundImage` - url of the background image on the `intro` pane
+- `intro.backgroundImage`: url of the background image on the `intro` pane
-`sendmail.backgroundImage` - url of the background image on the `sendmail` pane
+- `sendmail.backgroundImage`: url of the background image on the `sendmail` pane

 ### Setting Button Styles
 Default values: